Proxy-Phaethon/chaos/ARCHITECTURE.md

 this guardrail existed) crashed with a confusing OS-level error rather than a clear message — see the lesson below.

+**Confirmed real-world case:** on macOS, several deprecated system tools (`ruby`, and gem-based commands like `rails`) are replaced with Apple stub scripts.
+These print "X is not currently installed" — but exit with code `0` (success), violating the standard convention that non-zero means failure.
+This silently defeated the exit-status-only version of this check.
+The fix: also inspect the command's actual output text for that specific phrase, treating it as failure regardless of exit code.
+This is a narrow, macOS-specific patch, not a general "detect fake tools" solution — if a similarly-behaved stub is found on another platform or tool, it likely needs its own explicit string check added here.

 ### Lesson learned: relative paths + `current_dir` don't mix reliably

 When chaining multiple external commands inside a freshly-created folder